Express Melts & Sandwiches

 Engineered for Profitability

 Every recipe has been costed to the penny.
-Our average meal COGS of 30.8% is significantly below the industry target of 35-40%, giving us cushion for unexpected costs while maintaining competitive pricing.
+Our average meal COGS of 29% is well below the industry target of 35-40%, giving us cushion for unexpected costs while maintaining competitive pricing.

 ← Industry Target: 35%